MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-assign.md

 # Limit access to a specific guide or guide content in Dynamics 365 Guides by using owner teams

-When you create a guide in Microsoft Dynamics 365 Guides, you are assigned as the owner of the guide.
-If you want another person in your organization to also have ownership of the guide, you can assign the ownership of a guide to that person.
-You can assign the ownership of a guide to a user or a team.
-You can also assign the ownership of a guide to yourself if you have a role with the Assign privilege.
+When you create a guide in Microsoft Dynamics 365 Guides, you are automatically assigned as the owner of the guide.
+If you want to share ownership of the guide with others in your organization, you can:

+- Assign ownership of a guide to another person.

+- Assign ownership of a guide to an owner team.

-If you want to keep ownership of the guide, but let someone else work on it with you, you can use the **Share** option to share the guide.
+- Keep ownership of the guide, but let someone else work on it with you by using the **Share** option.

+> [!NOTE]
+> You can also assign the ownership of a guide to yourself if you have a role with the Assign privilege.

-For more information, see the following articles.
+For more information privileges, teams, and controlling access to apps, see the following articles.

 |To|See this article|
 |---------------------------------------|-----------------------------------------------------|